Program in Business Law

 3. Experiential Requirement

-The student must fulfill an experiential requirement, which may be satisfied by taking either Business Entity Formation*, Business Entity Transactions*, Entrepreneurial Law Clinic, engaging in an externship or internship relating to the practice of business law or business law–related work experience.
-If you satisfy the requirement with an externship, internship or work experience, you must submit a statement from the supervising attorney briefly describing your work and stating that the experience was related to business law.
-The program director will determine whether an externship or internship fulfills this experiential requirement.
-The director may also waive this requirement if the student has business law related work experience.
+The student must fulfill an experiential requirement, which may be satisfied in-house by taking Business Entity Formation*, Business Entity Transactions*, Entrepreneurial Law Clinic, or Tax Clinic or alternatively by engaging in an externship or internship or other form of work experience that provides exposure to business law work/practice.
+If you intend to satisfy the requirement with an externship, internship, or work experience, you must submit a statement from the supervising attorney briefly describing your work and stating that the experience was related to business law.
+The program director will determine whether the externship, internship, or work experience fulfills this experiential requirement.

 *One of these courses may not satisfy both the Core Course requirement and the Experiential Requirement.